gcallah/work/chaps/weber.md

 - Kaelber, Lutz.
 2005b.
 "Capitalism, Traditionalism, and Adventure Capitalism."
 In Swatos *et al.*, pp. 139-163.

+- Lehmann, Hartmut and Guenther Roth, eds.
+1993. *Weber's Protestant Ethic: Origins, Evidence, Contexts*.
+New York:
+    Cambridge University Press.

+- MacKinnon, Malcolm H. 1989a.
+"Part I: Calvinism and the Infallible Assurance of Grace: The Weber Thesis Reconsidered."
+    *British Journal of Sociology* 29, no. 1.

+- MacKinnon, Malcolm H. 1989b.
+"Part II: Weber's Exploration of Calvinism: The Undiscovered Provenance of Capitalism."
+    *British Journal of Sociology* 29, no. 2.

 - Marshall, Gordon.
 1982. *In Search of the Spirit of Capitalism : An Essay on Max Weber’s Protestant Ethic Thesis*.
     New York: Columbia University Press.